Skip to content

 • Agricultural emissions are currently not covered by the NZ ETS.
 The previous Government proposed introducing a price on agricultural emissions from 2025 that gave the sector a 95% discount.

-• The new National-led Government (late 2023) is scrapping so many carbon reduction plans and ignoring advice from the Climate Commission, that taxpayers will now be left to pick up the costs and deal with the consequences of extreme weather events.
+• The new National-led Government (late 2023) is scrapping so many carbon reduction plans and ignoring advice from the Climate Commission, that taxpayers will now be left to pay for the consequences of extreme weather events.

 Agriculture: the offsetting problem with cows, sheep and deernot enough land in New Zealand…or anywhere else.